-I looked into nine TP-Link products that are sold in Europe, and checked the firmware version for the product offered in each of TP-Link’s 26 European websites (some countries have multiple languages but I found no difference between different languages within the same country.)
+I looked into nine TP-Link products that are sold in Europe, and checked the firmware version for the product offered in each of TP-Link’s 26 European websites.
+The websites of some countries has multiple languages, but I found no difference between different languages within the same country.

-Eight of the products were randomly selected plus the RE650 that I own myself (which is the same as the cheaper RE500 without the performance cap.)
+Eight of the products were randomly selected plus the RE650 that I own.
+The model is the same as the cheaper RE500, but rated for higher transfer speeds through firmware locks.
 These were the products I tested — spanning multiple product categories, performance and price ranges, and release years:

 - AD7200 V2

 - RE305 V1

 - TL-PA9020P V1

 That means that I checked a total of 216 support pages for their firmware version.

 You can skip to the end and dig into the raw spreadsheet with my findings, or continue reading my analysis.

 The state of TP-Link firmware distribution in Europe